oblik-io/fabric-mcp/README.md

 The core architecture and proposed tools are outlined in the [High-Level Design Document][design_doc].

-The current task list is in the [tasks directory][tasks_directory] and is managed by the excellent [Task Master][taskmaster] tool.
-You can install it like this:

 ```bash
 # you can also use pnpm if you prefer
 npm install -g task-master-ai